 93% of the nonverbal cues can be lost when communicating via messages, email, or voice only.
 43% of employees whose job requires constant traveling to meet clients or colleagues state they prefer to keep video meetings as a primary option to communicate and collaborate.
 For 9 out of 10 respondents, video conferencing tools enable them to finish their tasks faster.
 Companies that invest in video conferencing equipment expect up to 25% less employee turnover.
 89% of workers who embrace remote work say that video meetings improve the relationships of team members when they work on joint projects.

 Who are the main users of video conferencing tools?

 Companies of all sizes have adopted video conferences as a secure tool to connect to remote employees, partners, or customers.
-Remote work – either from home, from a coworking space, or in a coffee shop can be challenging as you miss in-person meetings.
+Remote work – from home, a coworking space, or a coffee shop- can be challenging as you miss in-person meetings.
 That’s why so many organizations embrace this advanced communication solution.

 Health and education systems are among the sectors that have adopted video conference technology to a greater extent.
-The health care industry has been using video conferencing for patient consultations, second opinions from specialists, and training.
-Teachers and professors use video meetings to connect with students who are not able to attend class in person.
+The healthcare industry has been using video conferencing for patient consultations, second opinions from specialists, and training.
+Teachers and professors use video meetings to connect with students who cannot attend class in person.

 The COVID-19 pandemic has led to a surge in the use of video conferencing and web conferencing software as businesses adopt remote working arrangements.
 The global pandemic has accelerated the adoption of video conferencing by companies of all sizes.
-The data and statistics today show us how strongly video conferences have impacted the way we work.
+Today’s data and statistics show us how strongly video conferences have impacted how we work.